-International Business Machines Corporation (IBM) has a vision statement and mission statement strongly associated with the organization and its brand.
-A firm’s corporate vision statement sets the desired future state of the business to guide strategic direction.
-IBM’s vision statement marks the importance of leadership of the business in the information technology industry.
-In relation, a firm’s corporate mission statement determines the types of actions that define the business, and guides the development of strategies and tactics.
-IBM’s mission statement indicates emphasis of operations in the information technology market, inclusive of computing technologies and related services, thereby competing against firms like Alphabet Inc. (Google), Amazon, Intel, and Microsoft.
-Also known as Big Blue, IBM successfully uses its corporate vision to establish the significance of its business throughout the industry and in a variety of markets.
-In addition, the company applies its corporate mission to influence employees, called IBMers, to ensure leadership in contributing to the business and to embody excellence in their work.
+International Business Machines Corporation (IBM) has a mission statement and vision statement strongly associated with the organization and its brand.
+A company’s corporate vision statement sets the desired future state of the business, to guide strategic management and direction.
+IBM’s vision statement marks the importance of the leadership of the business in the information technology industry.
+In relation, a company’s corporate mission statement determines the types of actions that define the business, and guides the development of strategies and tactics.
+IBM’s mission statement emphasizes operations in the information technology market, inclusive of computing technologies and related services.
+The Porter’s Five Forces analysis of IBM shows that competition is strong, involving firms like Google (Alphabet Inc.), Amazon.com, Intel, and Microsoft.
+Also known as Big Blue, IBM uses its corporate vision and mission statements in developing competitive advantages against such firms in the industry.
+In relation, the company applies its corporate mission and vision statements to influence employees, called IBMers, to ensure leadership in contributing to the business and to embody excellence in their work.

-An understanding of IBM’s mission statement and vision statement contributes to the foundation of employees’ decisions and actions.
-For example, based on the components and details of the corporate vision and corporate mission, employees can develop solutions to challenges in the business, and address problems encountered on the job.
+An understanding of IBM’s corporate mission and vision statements contributes to the foundation of employees’ decisions and actions.
+For example, based on the components and details of the corporate vision and mission statements, employees develop solutions to challenges in the business, and address problems encountered on the job.
 Thus, the suitability, influence, and effectiveness of these corporate statements are factors that contribute to IBM’s success in the global information technology industry.

 - World’s most successful and important information technology company

-- Successful in helping out customers apply technology to solve their problems
+- Helping customers apply technology to solve their problems

-- Important, because we will continue to be the basic resource of much of what is invested in this industry
+- Continue to be the basic resource of much of what is invested in this industry

 In the first component of the corporate vision statement, IBM’s focus is on the highest position in the information technology industry, in terms of success and importance of the business.
-In this regard, the company aims to maintain its business within the information technology industry.
+The company aims to maintain its business within the information technology industry.
 The second component of IBM’s vision statement helps define the kind of success indicated in the first component.
 For example, the company states that such success is based on the ability of the business to help customers use technology to solve problems.
-In addition, the third component contributes to the definition of the kind of success that IBM wants to achieve.
-For instance, this kind of success is also based on the company’s ability to provide extraordinary technology to customers.
+In addition, the third component contributes to the definition of this success that IBM wants to achieve.
+For instance, such success is also based on the company’s ability to provide extraordinary technology to customers.
 Furthermore, the fourth component of the corporate vision defines what business importance means in the context of IBM.
-It is stated that the company aims to be important by remaining as the basic resource in the industry.
+The company aims to be important by remaining as the basic resource in the industry.
 Thus, IBM’s corporate vision statement gives details about the nature of the business and what it can offer to the industry and the target market.
-This information is similar to the components of the firm’s corporate mission statement.
+This information is similar to the components of the company’s corporate mission statement.

-IBM’s mission statement is also detailed, providing specifics of what the business does.
+IBM’s mission statement is detailed, providing specifics of what the business does.
 For example, the company states that it is involved in the creation, development, and manufacture of information technologies.
-In addition, the corporate mission includes information regarding IBM’s characteristics, such as the types of people involved in the business, as well as the organizational outputs offered to target customers in the global market.
-Based on such information, the firm’s corporate mission statement is satisfactory in serving as a guide for strategic decision-making processes.
-However, it is recommended that IBM adjust the statement to account for changes in the organization, including the sale of some of its businesses and the refocusing of the firm on core competencies.
+Also, the corporate mission includes information regarding IBM’s characteristics, such as the types of people involved in the business, as well as the organizational outputs offered to target customers in the global market.
+Based on such information, the company’s corporate mission statement is satisfactory in serving as a guide for strategic decision-making processes.
+However, it is recommended that IBM adjust the statement to account for changes in the organization, including the sale of some of the company’s businesses and the refocusing onto core competencies.

-- International Business Machines Corporation – 2016 IBM Annual Report.
+- International Business Machines Corporation (IBM) – Form 10-K.

 - Kirkpatrick, S. (2016).
 Build a Better Vision Statement: Extending Research with Practical Advice.
 Rowman & Littlefield.